|Nutrition Facts (per serving)|

-Call it an apple martini or an appletini, either way, it's a sweet, delicious, and fun cocktail to mix up and a nice break from the classic gin martini.
-Whether you're looking for a sweet and sour, electric green drink or one with a true apple flavor, there's sure to be an apple martini recipe for you.
+The apple martini (or appletini) is a sweet, delicious cocktail that's fun to mix up and share with friends.
+Whether you're looking for a sweet and sour, electric green drink, or one with an authentic apple flavor, there's an apple martini recipe to fit your taste.
 Our quick and straightforward recipe comes together in minutes and requires just four easy-to-find ingredients.

 Appletinis are among the most popular fruit martinis in the modern bar.
 The recipes most often use vodka and are quite diverse.
 The fruit flavor may come from an apple liqueur or brandy, and some recipes use apple cider or juice instead.
 Some add green melon Midori, while others choose orange-flavored Cointreau, but the truth is there's nothing like a tart and refreshing apple-forward apple martini.

 Sour apple martinis use green apple schnapps and are a favorite for many drinkers.
-If you're looking for the greenest color for your appletini, this is an ideal recipe.
-The flavor of this particular schnapps can be quite sweet, so a touch of lemon juice is added for balance.
+If you're looking for the greenest color in your appletini, this is an ideal recipe.
+Since this particular flavor of schnapps can be quite sweet, a touch of lemon juice adds balance.